rajeshsola/emblearning/bbb-porting/part1-first-steps/01-simple.md

 You may use myrootfs.img prepared based on yocto rootfs  initially

-follow [expert](02-expert.md) for the making story behind bbrootfs.img
+follow [expert](02-expert.md) for the making story behind myrootfs.img

 ## Your First Boot